 What facilities can I use?

-Our library is packed with all the information you need for your assessments – you’ll have access to hundreds of specialist books, articles and online journals.
+In addition, our library is open 24/7 and packed with all the information you need for your assessments – you’ll have access to hundreds of specialist books, scientific research, articles and online journals.
 Not to mention there’s plenty of room to knuckle down for some quiet study time.

 What will I study?